 RELATED REVIEW: The Hunt for the Best Headlamps

-With a 7 of 10 score, the ReVolt was a solid, but not exceptional, performer in the trail finding metric.
-It has a nice, even beam for seeing what's directly in front of you, but does not excel once looking out more than 50 feet.
-In this case, the Petzl Tikka RXP edges slightly ahead, with a score of 8 of 10.
-The beam distance photo below shows how the RXP has similar optics but simply a brighter light.
+With a 6 of 10 score, the ReVolt was a solid, but not exceptional, performer in the trail finding metric.
+It has a nice, even beam for seeing what's directly in front of you, but does not excel when compared to top performing lights.

 The ReVolt is excellent at close proximity, scoring an 8 of 10.
 It casts a wide, even beam with very few bright hotspots or dark shadows.
 This makes it ideal for finding things in your car, hanging around the campfire, reading, and general use.

 The ReVolt offered disappointing battery life performance in high mode.
 While it starts off well, it rapidly degrades and within 1.1 hours it has lost 90% of its original brightness level.

 The above chart compares battery run time in High mode of the ReVolt (blue line) versus the Storm (green line).
 Note how they start off similarly, for the first 20 minutes, but then the Storm enters a regulated lighting level and holds it for 1.5 hours, while the ReVolt drops dramatically.